DurjaMan27/DurjaMan27/README.md

 ### Hello, my name is Varun Rao and I am a high school student! 👋

-- 🔭 I’m currently working on [The Green Blender](https://github.com/DurjaMan27/green-blender), an open source project dedicated to environmental sustainability, awareness, and investing
+- 🔭 My most recent project is [The Green Blender](https://github.com/DurjaMan27/green-blender), an open source project dedicated to environmental sustainability, awareness, and investing
 - 🌱 I’m currently learning about machine learning models in Python
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I started coding in Python in 6th grade!